Immigration Appeal Division

 Have you been found to be inadmissible?

-Bellissimo Law Group PC can help with appeals of negative decisions!
+Bellissimo Immigration Law Group PC can help with appeals of negative decisions!

-The process for appeals to the Immigration Appeal Division differ depending on the type of decision being appealed.
+The process for appeals to the IAD differ depending on the type of decision being appealed.

 Failed sponsorship applications may be made by the permanent resident or Canadian citizen who supplied the application to sponsor in support of the foreign national’s application for permanent residence.
-These appeals must be filed within 30 days of receipt of the refusal letter.
+If the application is unsuccessful, the sponsor can appeal the refusal to the IAD, and the Notice of Appeal must be filed to the IAD within 30 days of receipt of the refusal letter.
 For years the process included an Appeal Record for the case being produced by the Minister of Immigration, Refugees and Citizenship Canada no later than 120 days from the date requested.
-There has been a concerted effort to produce those records sooner and to engage in a number of early resolution mechanisms that are still being fully developed and implemented.
-Also, where it appears that the appeal can be resolved without a formal hearing, the Immigration Appeal Division may suggest that the appeal proceed to Alternative Dispute Resolution (ADR), which involves an informal meeting of the appellant, the Minister’s Counsel and the Member of the Immigration Appeal Division.
-Appellants counsel can also ask for ADR.
-If a decision is made at ADR, there is no need for a hearing.
-In all other circumstances, a hearing will be scheduled, following which the Immigration Appeal Division will decide to either allow or dismiss the appeal.
-If the appeal is allowed, processing of the application will be resumed by Immigration, Refugee and Citizenship Canada.
+However, under the new IAD Rules, this time period has been shortened to 60 days.
+The Appellant is then required to produce documents in support of their appeal within 60 days after receiving the Appeal Record – a significant change from the previous rules when documents were to be provided to the IAD 20 days before the hearing.
+We understand this to be a positive change intended to assist IAD with triaging cases and where possible to attempt to resolve them through early resolution mechanisms, for instance, Alternative Dispute Resolution (ADR), which involves an informal meeting of the appellant, the Minister’s Counsel and the Member of the Immigration Appeal Division.
+Appellants counsel can also ask for ADR, although generally whether the appeal may be suitable for ADR or not is determined by an Early Resolution Officer of the IAD.
+If a positive decision is made at ADR, there is no need for a hearing.
+In all other circumstances, a hearing will be scheduled, which the IAD Member, who is the decision maker, will decide to either allow or dismiss the appeal.
+If the appeal is allowed, processing of the sponsorship/permanent residence application will be resumed by Immigration, Refugee and Citizenship Canada.

-Again, there are some persons who cannot file an appeal of a refused sponsorship application.
-This includes sponsors of applications for permanent residence involving persons who are inadmissibility to Canada on grounds of security, human or international rights violations, certain serious criminality, organized criminality or misrepresentation.
+However, there are some individuals who cannot file an appeal of a refused sponsorship application.
+This includes sponsors of applications for permanent residence involving persons who are inadmissible to Canada on grounds of security, violation of human or international rights, certain serious criminality, organized criminality or misrepresentation.

 Removal order appeals

 Persons who have received a removal order and who are permanent residents or permanent resident visa holders may appeal their removal to the Immigration Appeal Division.
 Convention Refugees or Protected Persons may also seek a removal order appeal.
-Appeals must be filed 30 days after receipt of the removal order.
-The Minister or the Immigration Division must then provide the record within 45 days of a request for same from the Immigration Appeal Division.
-Again, the Immigration Appeal division may suggest that the appeal proceed by Alternative Dispute Resolution, although this is rare and generally not applicable for removal order appeals but early resolution mechanisms to exist and at Bellissimo Law Group PC we examine its case in detail to determine what is the best appellate remedy.
-Where a hearing is scheduled at the Immigration Appeal Division, a decision will be made to either allow or dismiss the appeal.
-If the appeal is allowed, then the removal order will be cancelled and the person will be allowed to remain in Canada.
-If the appeal is stayed, then the removal is temporarily on hold and the person will be allowed to remain in Canada under certain specified conditions for a period of time.
-The appeal will then be reconsidered at the end of this period of time by the Immigration Appeal Division.
+Notice of Appeal must be filed to the IAD within 30 days after receipt of the removal order.
+The Minister or the Immigration Division must then provide the record within 30 days of a request for same from the Immigration Appeal Division.
+Again, the IAD may suggest that the appeal proceed by Alternative Dispute Resolution, although this is rare and generally not applicable for removal order appeals, but early resolution mechanisms do exist and at Bellissimo Immigration Law Group PC we examine each case in detail to determine what is the best appellate remedy.
+Where a hearing is scheduled at the IAD, a decision will be made to either allow or dismiss the appeal.
+If the appeal is allowed, then the removal order will be cancelled, and the person will be allowed to remain in Canada.
+If the removal order is stayed, then the removal is temporarily on hold and the person will be allowed to remain in Canada under certain specified conditions for a period of time, and the conditions of stay and its length will be determined by the IAD.
+The appeal will then be reconsidered at the end of this period of time by the IAD.
 At that time, the Division may decide to allow the appeal, continue the stay or dismiss the appeal.
 If the appeal is dismissed, then the person is removable from Canada at any time.

 Residency obligation appeals

-To maintain status, permanent residents are required to be physically present in Canada for at least 730 days over a 5-year period.
-Where a finding is made that the individual has not met these requirements, renewal of permanent residence may be refused and/or a departure order may be issued.
-If the decision is issued in Canada, then the permanent resident will have 30 days to file the appeal from the date of the departure order.
-If the decision is made by an overseas Canadian visa office (i.e. to issue a travel document), then the permanent resident has 60 days from the date of the decision to file the appeal.
+To maintain their permanent resident status in Canada, permanent residents are required to be physically present in Canada for at least 730 days during any given 5-year period.
+Where a finding is made that the individual has not met these requirements, their permanent resident card application or an application for a permanent resident travel document or an application to enter Canada as a permanent resident may be refused and/or a departure order may be issued.
+If the decision is issued in Canada, then the permanent resident will have 30 days to file the appeal to the IAD from the date of the decision/departure order issuance.
+If the decision is made by an overseas Canadian visa office (i.e. in cases where permanent resident applied for a permanent resident travel document to return to Canada), then the permanent resident has 60 days from the date of the decision to file the appeal.

 Papers written by Mario D. Bellissimo on the Immigration Appeal Division